top of page

 Doxycycline is an oral antibiotic used to treat acne.
 It is taken once or twice daily.
 It works best for the red bumps and pus bumps.
 It can cause heartburn if not taken with food and a full glass of water.
 It also makes the skin very prone to sunburn, so sunscreen needs to be applied to the face daily.
 Oral antibiotics are generally only used for a maximum of three months due to concern about harming the healthy bacteria in the body.
 Other treatments are considered if acne is still persistent after a course of doxycycline.

 Isotretinoin (Accutane®) is the most effective medication for acne and is the only curative acne medication available.
 It is used in people with severe scarring acne, and people who have tried many other treatments but still have continued acne.
-It causes birth defects if a woman gets pregnant on the medication, so it is regulated by the government program called iPledge.
-Women who are sexually active must use two forms of birth control for the time that they are on the medication and for one month after stopping the medicine.
+It causes birth defects if a person gets pregnant on the medication, so it is regulated by the government program called iPledge.
+People with uteruses who are sexually active must use two forms of birth control for the time that they are on the medication and for one month after stopping the medicine.
 The medicine leaves the system in 30 days, so it does not cause any long term problems with birth defects.
-Women also have to wait one month before starting the medicine.
+People with uteruses also have to wait one month before starting the medicine.
 Accutane’s main side effect is dryness of the skin, eyes, lips, and nose.
 It can cause nosebleeds due to the dryness as well as irritation with contact lenses.
 Saline eye drops, saline nasal spray, Ayr nasal moisturizing gel, and Vaseline are the best treatments for the eyes, nose, and lips.
 Accutane can also cause sore muscles and joints.
 Blood work is checked while on Accutane because in people who are prone to having high cholesterol, it tends to make their cholesterol increase.
 Acne can get worse before it gets better on Accutane as well.
 Most people notice the greatest improvement at 3 or 4 months into treatment.
 Blood should not be donated and pills should not be shared while on Accutane.
 People on Accutane should not get their skin waxed for hair removal as it can cause a rash.
 Sometimes minor cuts and scratches take longer to heal while on Accutane.

 bottom of page